sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/13_Working_with_Mongoose/215_lean_and__doc_in_Mongoose.md

 Note:
 - `.lean()` is very useful, especially when for client side APIs and serializers.
-- Using `.lean()` does have a disadvantage - the returned entities are POJOs, and therefore lack the methods and properties a Mongoose object would have.
+- Using `.lean()` does have a **disadvantage** - the returned entities are POJOs, and therefore lack the methods and properties a Mongoose object would have had.